Peace-and-Passion/luncho/README.md

       100 Luncho, you can have simple lunch in India, in Brazil, in USA, in Japan, and in any other countries.

-In India 100 Luncho is equivalent to 160 rupee ($2.19 US dollar), while the same 100 Luncho
+In India 100 Luncho is equivalent to 191.11 Rupee ($2.31 US dollar), while the same 100 Luncho
-      is equivalent to 17 real ($3.12 US dollar) in Brazil.
-In USA, 100 Luncho is about $7.21 US dollar.
-All are the same value because everything is just 100 Luncho.
+      is 20.91 Real ($3.96 US dollar) in Brazil.
+In USA, 100 Luncho is about $7.97 US dollar.
+All are the same value because everything is just 100 Luncho for a lunch.

 ## Usages